-New feature - Tip of the week.
-Every Wed I will add a new hopefully helpful horse related tip to the home page.
-The tips will then be saved in a "tip" link under information and a picture will be added where applicable.
+Helpful Tips Tip of the week is being replaced by Helpful Tips as I have them.
+There will be a notice of new tips posted on my facebook page.
+I hope to post 2-3 tips per month minimum.
+Some tips will be seasonal reminders and all new tips will be saved in a "tip" link under information and a picture will be added where applicable.
 Have a good tip?
-Please email them to email@example.com
+Please email them to [email protected]

-Smart phone app - for all of you with smart phones - check out the mytracks app.
+Smart phone app - for all of you with smart phones - check out the Geo Tracker app.
 It is currently a free download and is a wonderful tool when trail riding.
 It will show you where you are, track your ride, give you mileage, riding time, speed and elevation.

 Bandit and Heidi at Sacramento Horse Expo June 2012

-FYI - May 2013 - coming soon, pictures of Negro Bar, Sugar Pine Trail (Winchester)- 2 staging areas added recently and more Hidden Falls pictures.
+FYI - coming soon, more pictures of Negro Bar, Sugar Pine Trail (Winchester) and Hidden falls - the new section.

 This website originally came about because two friends who like to ride, Heidi and Patty decided it would be cool to share some of the neat places they ride with other people.
 The friendship and countless enjoyable hours of trail riding together began in 1994 and was the catalyst for the creation of this web site.
 There are so many wonderful trails available in the Cool/Divide area and throughout Northern California.
 The goal is to try to provide the type of information needed by horseback riders and hikers that will encourage you to get out and try new places.
 The emphasis will be on staging areas, the surrounding trails, parking and general information, along with pictures and insight regarding the various trails.

 The staging areas on this site represent just the beginning of what I hope to include as I continue to explore additional staging areas and trails.
-The staging areas currently on the site in the order they were added are Cronan, Olmstead, Hidden Falls, Silver Lake, American River Confluence, Auburn Staging Area , Dru Barner, Empire Mine State Park, Foresthill Divide Loop, Granite Bay Staging Area,Lake Camanche - China Gulch, Sterling Point, Spenceville, American River Parkway, Lone Grave, Falcon Crest, Castle Peak, Negro Barand Sugar Pine Trail (Winchester).
-Coming soon will be Lake Oroville, Sly Park plus the remaining staging areas around Folsom Lake just to name a few.
+The staging areas currently on the site in the order they were added are Cronan, Olmstead, Hidden Falls, Silver Lake, American River Confluence, Auburn Staging Area , Dru Barner, Empire Mine State Park, Foresthill Divide Loop, Granite Bay Staging Area,Lake Camanche - China Gulch, Sterling Point, Spenceville, American River Parkway, Lone Grave, Falcon Crest, Castle Peak, Negro Barand Sugar Pine Trail (Winchester), Lake Oroville.
+Coming soon will be Pt Reyes, Dry Creek, Cowboy Camp, Sly Park , Yosemite plus the remaining staging areas around Folsom Lake just to name a few.
 Please continue to check Cool Horse Trails for updates and additional staging areas - a quick check under the "What's New" tab located to the left of this page will update you on all new information added.